PiispaH/Minesweeper-Solver/README.md

 This solver makes decisions based on 3x3 subgrids.
 If it determines that all the unopened cells in a 3x3 subgrid are mines it flags them, if it thinks that all of them are safe, it opens them.
-If it can't deduct anymore safe or flaggable cells, it opens the lowest probability cell in the grid.
+If it can't deduct anymore safe or flaggable cells, it opens a cell that has the lowest probability of uncovering a mine.

 ### DQL: